Dodgers–Giants rivalry: 21st century

 On the final day of the shortened 2020 regular season, the Giants, Philadelphia Phillies, and Milwaukee Brewers were fighting for the 8th and final seed in the expanded playoff tournament.
 For the Giants to clinch the 8th seed, they needed a win against the San Diego Padres and both a Brewers and Phillies loss, which would've set up a matchup against the Dodgers in the Wild Card Series.
 However, the Giants were eliminated from postseason contention when they were defeated by the Padres.
 In 2021, the Giants clinched both the National League West division and home-field advantage throughout the playoffs with the best record in all of baseball over the Dodgers, which not only snapped a streak of 8 consecutive division championships for Los Angeles, but also they faced the winner of the 2021 NL Wild Card Game (between LA and the St. Louis Cardinals) in the NLDS.
 The Dodgers defeated the Cardinals off a Chris Taylor walk-off home run, and they met the Giants for the first time ever in the postseason.

+On September 19, 2025, the Los Angeles Dodgers would tie the all-time regular season series head-to-head for the first time since August 11, 1896, which was also Clayton Kershaw's final home start at Dodger Stadium.
+The next day, the Dodgers would take the all-time series head-to-head for the first time since August 8, 1896.
+The Dodgers would go on to win the 2025 World Series, becoming the first team since the 1999-2000 Yankees to repeat as champions.